bmac2700/tf2up/README.md

 # tf2up
-tf2up is a experiemental Team Fortress 2 utility mod (aka cheat).
+tf2up is an experiemental Team Fortress 2 utility mod (aka cheat).

 # Why?
 This project was made to answer one single question: "How hard is it to make a cheat in Rust?", the answer is the following: <br/>